 Moshe Feldenkrais (1904-1984) was a mathematician, cartographer, nuclear physicist, judo teacher – a polymath who spoke eight languages and lived an extraordinary life.
-Combining exquisite kinesthetic awareness with his rich knowledge of science, martial arts, and psychology, he self-rehabilitated a severe knee injury and in so doing developed a practice to help others improve by addressing their degree of awareness and maturation, hence the “Feldenkrais Method.”
+Combining exquisite kinesthetic awareness with a rich knowledge of science, martial arts, and psychology, he self-rehabilitated a severe knee injury and in so doing developed a practice to help others improve, hence the “Feldenkrais Method.”

 In my view, in the simplest terms, “Feldenkrais” helps people to:

 - Increase their sensory and behavioral awareness;

 - Reduce parasitic efforts (actions on any scale that waste energy, or are counterproductive);

 - Improve the fundamentals of their movement behavior; and therefore

 The initial training to become a Feldenkrais Practitioner® takes 800 hours, and training programs vary considerably.
 It’s up to each working practitioner to define and embody the Feldenkrais Method according to their own path of self-realization, and according to the standards set forth by the overseeing Guild.
 Annual continuing education and practice hours are required to maintain guild certification.